Sekulow accuses Schiff of taking Hamilton quote out of context in Trump impeachment trial

 Sekulow continued: "So they're not only taking the wrong law, they're taking the wrong quotes from the founding fathers."

+The founding father has enjoyed something of a pop-culture resurgence in the country thanks to the hit Broadway musical bearing his name, and Democratic lawmakers leading impeachment have repeatedly treated the quote in question as a prescient warning for the country’s political circumstances today.

-House Intelligence Committee Chairman Adam Schiff, D-Calif., has repeatedly cited the quote, including as he began his opening arguments in the impeachment trial.
+House Intelligence Committee Chairman Adam Schiff, D-Calif., used the quote as he began his opening arguments in the impeachment trial.
 House Judiciary Committee Chairman Jerry Nadler, D-N.Y., also used it this week.

 In a long letter to Washington that is the source of the passage, Hamilton had discussed the national debt, the constitutionality of a national bank and several other policy topics.